sophiedodsworth/read-me-generator/README.md

   ## Description

   This is a command-line application to quickly and easily generate a README file.
 The motivation behind this project was to allow people to devote more time to working on the project rather than manually creating a README.
+For a video walkthrough, please click on this link: https://youtu.be/mmuNv2u1tcA

   ## Table of Contents